 Takedown requests are requests to take down or unpublish previously published content.
 If the complainant claims that the content in question is inaccurate, Kokopelli staff and advisers will investigate the validity of the request and publish a correction, if necessary.

 Situations may arise in which fairness demands an update or follow-up coverage.
-For example, if Kokopelli reported that a person was charged with a crime but did not report that the charges were later dropped for lack of evidence, a clarifying update would be warranted.
+For example, if Kokopelli reported that a person was charged with a crime but did not report that the charge was later dropped for lack of evidence, a clarifying update would be warranted.

 Kokopelli will honor a takedown request if the person involved is under proven threat of physical harm because of the existence of the published material.